cloudfoundry/postgres-release/README.md

 ## Customizing

-The table below shows the most significant properties you can use to customize your postgres installation.
+The table below shows the most significant properties you can use to customize your PostgreSQL installation.
 The complete list of available properties can be found in the [spec](jobs/postgres/spec).

 Property | Description